Overview

 • October 2024: Release of strategic guidance – Defence Future Energy Strategy

-• October 2024: Commencement of a SAF 12-month pilot program at RAAF Base East Sale
+• October 24 – Oct 25: Conduct of 12-month pilot program providing SAF based F-34 blend to RAAF Base East Sale

 • November 2024: Successful demonstration of renewable diesel (RD) on a Royal Australian Navy vessel MV Sycamore